Q. How long is the program?

 Q. What is your employment rate for your most recent graduates?

-A. 100% of graduates were offered and accepted employment within six months of graduation.
+A. 99% of graduates were offered and accepted employment within six months of graduation (1 graduate chose not to pursue the profession of nurse anesthesia after graduation).

 Q. Does the program offer an in-program review for the certification exam?